Raviraj2000/Prep-Bot/README.md

 - Backend: Python, Flask

 #### Database:
 The database contains unstructured data from 301 questions for interview suggested by harvard business school.
-The is cleaned, chunked and stored in the chromadb vector database.
+The data is cleaned, chunked and stored in the chromadb vector database.
 The langchain framework offers a retriever based on text similarity on the chromadb database.
 We can retrieve the k top similar responses from the database.
 #### Server:
-Flask server provides endpoints to get a random question from the database and another endpoint to evaluate thew response.
+Flask server provides endpoints to get a random question from the database and another endpoint to evaluate the response.
 #### Recording and transcribing the response:
 Using the sound device library from python we can record an audio stream, convert it to the required sampling rate and then store it as a tensor.
 Finally we feed it to the Whisper Tiny Model to get quick yet sufficiently accurate transcription of the answer for evaluation.
 #### Evaluating the response using LLama 3:
 Groq Api provides free access to the LLama 3 70b model with 8192 token window.
 This is free compared to Chatgpt and provides good enough accuracy on responses and limited hallucination.
-The evalaute endpoint provides the LLama 3 model with:
+The evaluate endpoint provides the LLama 3 model with:
 - context: The randomly selected question and steps to answer it are retrieved from the chromadb and provided to the llama 3 as context.
 - template: The template containing instructions on how the response should be structured is given to the model [strengths, areas of improvement, suggestions].
 - response: the transcribed response from user is given for evaluation.
-Using the prompt given above the model then evaluates the user's answer and provides feedback on it.
+Using the prompt given above the model, it evaluates the user's answer and provides feedback on it.

 ### Reasons for Choosing the Stack: